typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 include ownership of attribute types, roles other types play within them, and roles they can play in other relation
 types:

-* Owned attribute types are added with the `owns` keyword followed by the attribute type name.
+* Owned attribute types are added with the `owns` keyword followed by the attribute type label.
-* Its own roles are added with the `relates` keyword followed by the role name.
+* Its own roles are added with the `relates` keyword followed by the role label.
 At least one role must be defined for any relation.
-* Roles it can play in other relations are added with the `plays` keyword followed by the relation type name and role.
+* Roles it can play in other relations are added with the `plays` keyword followed by the relation type label and role.

 #### Syntax